 Carbon sequestration into soils will be increased upon conversion of conventional till to notill farming, generally referred to as conservation agriculture (CA).
-Application of manures and other organic amendments is another significant strategy.
-Several long-term experiments in Europe have shown that the rate of soil organic carbon sequestration is greater with application of organic manures than with chemical fertilizers18.
-Furthermore, soils under diverse cropping systems generally have a higher soil organic carbon pool than those under monoculture.
-Work in this context is being undertaken in SA in general, but specifically also in dairy pastures, as discussed below.
+Application of manures and other organic amendments is another significant strategy which is readily practised.
+Several long-term experiments in Europe have shown that the rate of soil organic carbon sequestration is greater with application of organic manures than with chemical fertilizers.
+Furthermore, soils under diverse cropping systems generally have a higher soil organic carbon pool when compared to those under monoculture.
+Work in this context is being undertaken in SA in general, but specifically also in dairy pastures.
+For example, since the late-nineties minimum tillage practices have been introduced in the south-eastern seaboard.

-On the south-eastern seaboard of SA milk production is primarily from cultivated pastures.
-Before 1990 monoculture pastures were conventionally established with deep tillage, resulting in deterioration of soil quality and loss of organic carbon.
-Since the late-nineties minimum tillage practices have been introduced, including at the time the successful pasture management system of kikuyu over-sown with ryegrass.
 This has improved soil quality and carbon was dramatically sequestered.
-In an experiment on soil analysis from Swellendam to Humansdorp19, soils from kikuyu-ryegrass systems and shallow tilled soils recorded carbon contents of 50.3 kg C/m3 and 54.3 kg C/m3 respectively, vs only 34.6 kg C/m3 for conventional deep tilled soils.
+In an experiment on soil analysis from Swellendam to Humansdorp, soils from kikuyu-ryegrass systems and shallow tilled soils recorded carbon contents of 50.3 kg C/m and 54.3 kg C/m respectively, vs only 34.6 kg C/m for conventional deep tilled soils.
 This represents an improvement of 50% in soil carbon stocks.
-Pastures established with minimum tillage including the kikuyu-ryegrass management system, but now expanded to multi-species pasture compositions, comprise 70-80 % of commercial dairy farms in this area, which amounts to about 60 000 ha and a grazing capacity in the order of 240 000 dairy cattle.
-The improvement in soil carbon stocks on the 60 000 ha approximately amounts to 10.4 Mt carbon (38.1 Mt CO2 eq), whereas the methane emission of 240 000 dairy cattle amounts to a mere 25 000 ton CO2 eq/year.
+Pastures established with minimum tillage including the kikuyu-ryegrass management system, but now expanded to multi-species pasture compositions, comprise 70-80 % of commercial dairy farms in this area.

-GHG work in progress: Despite the favourable results discussed above, there is a lack of scientific evidence to exploit eco-efficient ways of farming, e.g. reducing CO2 emissions, on pasture based dairy systems in SA.
-These pastures are usually irrigated and dairy farmers still use high concentrations of fertilizers to promote plant growth, even though CA is practiced and soil carbon is improved.
-As a result, nutrient loading (N and P in particular)^{13,19} on dairy farms is a problem generally experienced, which in turn is associated with leaching and environmental pollution.
+GHG work in progress: More scientific evidence is required to optimize eco-efficient ways of farming on pasture based dairy systems in SA, e.g. reducing $CO_2$ emissions.
+These pastures are usually irrigated, and dairy farmers additionally use high concentrations of fertilizers to promote plant growth, even though CA is practiced, and soil carbon is improved.
+As a result, nutrient loading (N, P and K) on dairy farms is a problem that is generally experienced, which in turn is associated with leaching and environmental pollution.
+In addition, $N_2O$ emissions to the atmosphere exponentially increase with N fertilizer application.

-In an ongoing study to develop management guidelines for N application20, the importance of N fertilisation following multiple years of no-tillage in the Eastern Cape was investigated.
+In a study to develop management guidelines for N application, the importance of N fertilisation following multiple years of no-tillage in the Eastern Cape was investigated.
 The study also determined whether P and K have an influence on pasture response to N. Fertiliser application rates were grouped into three treatments viz., <200, 200-350 and >350 kg N/ha.
 Yield response was recorded over five years.
 There were no differences found in treatment yields over years.
-Fields that were treated with high N did not accumulate extra growth with the high rates of N. The average herbage yield was 16.1±1.8 tons/ ha across all N treatments.
-There was even a trend of a negative correlation between herbage yield and N level.
-As a consequence, when less than 200 kg N/ha was applied, the N use efficiency was highest as only 11.3 kg N was required to produce 1 ton of herbage.
-When more than 350 kg N/ha was applied, 25 kg N was required per ton of herbage produced.
 There was also a significant shift of farms from high to low N application rates over years.
 The shift indicates a gradual trend of the adoption of low N systems by dairy-pasture farmers.
-It is evident that N fixation by legumes, cycling of N via manure and urine, and the mineralizable pool of N, contribute enough N to sustain plant productivity.
+It is evident that N fixation by legumes, cycling of N via manure and urine, and the mineralizable pool of N, contribute enough N under many circumstances to sustain plant productivity.
+Evidence from this and subsequent studies in the area has established that in many cases 150-200 kg N/ha/annum should be sufficient, but site-specific conditions such as low soil C and N and pasture management procedures, will dictate whether benefits should accrue with more N application.